6063-dg3294/FinalProject/README.md

 2. why is it important to you?
 Like I said above, the readings we have read on de-capitalism and the power of media and visual language made me think of the boundary of reality and dreams.

+### Possible Extended Libraries
+I might use any library that would help me create the texture of reality (maybe I'll use camera).

 # Week 1